silanthro/stores-client/content/blog/introducing-stores.md

 )
 ```

 **Note:** For now, tools are not executed in a sandbox, which is something we plan to add in the future.
-In the meantime, please check the code of the tools you use to ensure they do not unnecessarily access sensitive information.
+In the meantime, please check the code of the tools you want to use to ensure they do not unnecessarily access sensitive information.

 ### 4. Execute tools with a helper function

-Finally, for LLM packages that don't execute tools automatically, you can use the `Index.execute` method to execute tools—without having to write your own helper function.
+Finally, for LLM packages that don't execute tools automatically, such as Anthropic and LiteLLM, you can use the `Index.execute` method to execute tools.

 ```python {10-13} [openai_example.py]
 # Call the model